 The Criswell Housing Program is at the center of spiritual and student life at Criswell College.
-Residents live with one to three other students in an apartment and face the challenges and triumphs of daily college life together.
+Residents live with one to two other students in an apartment-style dorm room and face the challenges and triumphs of daily college life together.
 The Criswell Housing Program serves as a vital network to maximize the student life experience as well as provide a framework within which students grow relationally, academically, and spiritually.